 The IFOS program sets the bar in terms of the purity, potency and freshness of fish oils.
 That’s why, at Bare Biology, we’re so proud of our five-star IFOS rating.
 We were the first British brand to be certified by IFOS and like to think we set the benchmark for high-quality fish oils in the UK.

 All our products are pure, fresh and strong.
 But there’s no need to just take our word for it.
-You can read the results on our own website here.
+You can read the results here.